-When we think about our body, we usually think about our skin, hair, and how we’re feeling at the moment.
+When we think about our body, we usually think about look and feel, not so much about diamonds and minerals in skin care.
 We rarely think about all of the things that go into making the magic happen.
 We adorn ourselves with jewelry to reflect our personality made up of all of the magnificent metals and minerals that we also have on the inside and utilize to make our body function properly.

 In addition to our bangles and baubles, we also want to apply a layer of minerals, like zinc oxide, on our skin to prevent sun damage.
 Similar to your over-the-counter sunscreen, your body utilizes metal oxides to protect skin from ultraviolet (UV) radiation.
 Of the eight minerals mentioned below, zinc, selenium, and copper are of utmost importance for healthy skin.

 Function: Prevents acne.
 Helps to heal wounds.
 Needed for cell repair and production of DNA, RNA, and enzymes.

 Food sources: Oysters, crab, red meat, liver, poultry, oats, quinoa, rye, nuts and seeds